-Anyone who has been in a relationship before knows how hard they can be.
-Every relationship is made up of imperfect people, often with different expectations.
-If you are expecting things to be great all the time, you are going to find yourself disappointed at some point.
+Anyone who has ever been in a relationship knows how hard they can be.
+That’s because every relationship is made up of imperfect people, often with different expectations.
+If you are expecting things to be great all the time, you are likely going to find yourself disappointed at some point.

 How Do You Define Anger?

 It's important to understand what anger is.
-The Merriam Webster dictionary definition of anger is, "a strong feeling of displeasure and usually of antagonism."
-It also describes it as "rage," which is defined as "an intense feeling" or "a fit of violent wrath."
+The Merriam-Webster dictionary definition of anger is, "a strong feeling of displeasure and usually of antagonism".
+It also describes it as "rage," which is defined as "an intense feeling" or "a fit of violent wrath".

-Why Is Anger A Danger In Relationships?
+When Is Anger Dangerous In Relationships?